sheagk/commute-times/README.md

 the name of the state that you want to bound the points within (usually to separate land from water), or you can set to `None` (as a string) to skip this step (e.g. for a completely land area).
-Once you've set all your args (perferably with a low `npts` to start), fire off the script and wait for it to finish.
+Once you've set all your args (perferably with a low `npts` to start, something like 3 - 5), fire off the script and wait for it to finish.

 Next you'll want to plot the result.
 Call `plot_commute_grid.py` to get a sense of the arguments.
 There are two required args, the name of the pickle file that